ryvarma7/SafeShare/README.md

 SafeShare enables secure management and sharing of files with a robust **two-role system** — **Administrator** and **User** — ensuring that sensitive documents are only accessed by authorized individuals.

 ### Users Can:
-- Register for an account with a password strength checker
+- Register for an account with enhanced validation:
+  - Password strength checker
+  - Mobile number validation (10 digits only)
+  - Input field validation
 - Log in securely to their personal dashboard
 - Browse a list of available files
 - Request access to specific files